VivekkumarChauhan/AstraMind/README.md

 ## About the Developer

-[Your Name] - Passionate about AI, natural language processing, and building systems that can effectively gather and synthesize information.
+[Vivekkumar Chauhan] - Passionate about AI, natural language processing, and building systems that can effectively gather and synthesize information.
 Experienced in Python programming with a strong background in machine learning and AI frameworks.